shobrook/densify/README.md

 ## Usage

-Using `densify` is very simple.
+`densify` is very simple to use.
 The function expects an array of points representing your cloud and a "radius" that dictates the minimum distance each synthetic point must be from all other points.
-You can think of radius as a measure of density (i.e. smaller => more dense).
+The smaller the radius, the higher the density.

 ```python
 import numpy as np